influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 ```

 The node uses the specified expression `state ASC, city ASC, time ASC, __chunk_order ASC` to sort the yet-to-be-persisted data.
-Neither ParquetExec_A nor ParquetExec_B contain a similar node because data in the Object store is already sorted (by the Compactor) in the given order; the query plan only needs to sort data that arrives from the Ingester.
+Neither ParquetExec_A nor ParquetExec_B contains a `SortExec` node because data in the Object store is already sorted in the given order; the query plan only needs to sort data that arrives from the Ingester.

 #### Recognize overlapping and duplicate data